Alessia Cara: 2018–2020: The Pains of Growing and This Summer

 On January 28, 2018, Cara was named the Best New Artist at the 2018 Grammy Awards, making her the first Canadian artist to win this award.
+The decision to award her the Grammy was fervently condemned in some quarters, with Cara receiving hateful messages and death threats from angry fans of American singer SZA.
+As a result, Cara briefly deactivated her social media accounts.

 On June 1, 2018, Cara released a teaser video following a week of cryptic Twitter posts.
 On June 9, she posted lyrics to a new song on her social media accounts for fans to piece together.
 Once completed, she announced the single's cover and name on June 11.
 The single, entitled "Growing Pains", was released on June 15, 2018.
 Its music video was released on June 20, 2018, and was nominated for Best Cinematography at the 2018 MTV VMAS.

 On July 10, 2018, Cara announced that she would be releasing a song she made in her basement, written and produced by her, the next day, as a small gift for her birthday.
 The single, titled "A Little More", was released on July 11, 2018, with the music video also released the same day.
 On September 29, 2018, the Canadian Football League announced that Cara would be the halftime performer at the 106th Grey Cup.
 In October 2018, she collaborated with Italian singer Eros Ramazzotti for the song "Vale per sempre", from the album Vita ce n'è.
 On October 5, 2018, Cara released another song, entitled "Trust My Lonely".
 A music video for the song was released the same day.
 On November 8, 2018, a music video for the song "Babies" by Kyle featuring Cara was released.
 On November 13, 2018, Cara released another song, entitled "Not Today".
 The release date coincides with the three-year anniversary of the release of her debut album.
 Cara's second studio album, The Pains of Growing, was released on November 30, 2018.
-It debuted at number 1 on the US iTunes Pop Charts, in less than two hours after its release.
+It debuted at number one on the US iTunes Pop Charts, in less than two hours after its release.
 Despite the successful position on iTunes, the album debuted at number 71 on the Billboard 200; 62 positions lower than her debut album in 2015.
 "Out of Love" was eventually serviced to contemporary hit radio as the album's third single in January 2019.
 Cara also collaborated with Alec Benjamin on "Let Me Down Slowly", which was released on January 7, 2019.
 On February 21, Cara announced she would join Shawn Mendes as the opening act on his self-titled world tour for the European, United Kingdom, and United States legs.
-In May, she headlined "The Pains of Growing Tour," visiting Canadian cities in the month of May.
+In May, she headlined "The Pains of Growing Tour", visiting Canadian cities in the month of May.